 On June 26, 2006, the Company entered into a joint venture agreement with SAGA, SpA in Padova, Italy, ("SAGA") a specialist precision parts manufacturer.
 The joint venture is named Liquidmetal SAGA Italy, Srl ("LSI").
 The Company also entered into an exclusive manufacturing license agreement for the eyewear industry with LSI.
 Under the joint venture agreement, the Company has option to buy ownership interest in LSI, initially, of 19.9% to up to 50%.
-The Company has until September 30, 2006 to exercise the 19.9% interest in LSI and will have two years to purchase the additional interest at a nominal price.
-If the Company does not purchase the additional interest during the first two years of the agreement, the Company will be able to purchase the additional interest at a price equal to 30.1% of LSI's then outstanding net equity.
-As of June 30, 2006 and as of the filing of this Form 10Q, the Company has not purchased any interest in the joint venture.
+The Company initially has until September 30, 2006 to exercise the 19.9% interest in LSI and will have two years to purchase the additional interest at a nominal price.
+However, as of September 30, 2006, the exercise date of the agreement has been extended to November 15, 2006.
+If the Company does not purchase the additional interest at a price equal to 30.0% of LSI's then outstanding net equity.
+As of September 30, 2006 and as of the filing of this Form 10Q, the Company has not purchased any interest in the joint venture.

 Under the licensing agreement, at any time following 18 months after the effective date of the agreement, LSI may exercise its option to sell to the Company certain business assets including manufacturing equipment acquired under the joint venture.
-During the three months ended June 30, 2006, the Company recognized revenues of \$0.2 million of Liquidmetal alloys sold to SAGA for use in the joint venture.
+During the three and nine months ended September 30, 2006, the Company recognized revenues of \$0.3 and \$0.5 million, respectively, of Liquidmetal alloys sold to SAGA for use in the joint venture.
 The Company anticipates the alloys to be fully utilized by the joint venture prior to the 18 month period.

-Item 3 - Quantitative and Qualitative Disclosures about Market Risk
+Item 3 - Quantitative and Qualitative Disclosures about Market Risk increase as a result of our planned growth.

-We are exposed to various markets risks in conducting the business of the Company, and we anticipate that this exposure will increase as a result of our planned growth.
 In an effort to mitigate losses associated with these risks, we may at times enter into derivative financial instruments, although we have not historically done so.
 These may take the form of forward sales contracts, option contracts, foreign currency exchange contracts, and interest rate swaps.
 We have not, and do not intend to, engage in the practice of trading derivative securities for profit.